-During a recent trip to Bristol in the South West of the UK, I had the honour of being hosted by the Bristol Harbour Hotel.
-There are so many things to see and do in Bristol, it’s hard to know where to start.
+During one of my trips to Bristol in the South West of the UK, I had the honour of being hosted at the Bristol Harbour Hotel.
+There are so many things to see in Bristol, it’s hard to know where to start.
 As a West-Country girl myself, I tend not to think of exploring in my own backyard, as it were.
-But the longer I travel and stay abroad, the more I see my own country and culture through different eyes, and appreciate it, almost as a tourist would.
-A tourist in my own country!
+But the longer I travel and stay abroad, the more I see my own country and culture through different eyes and appreciate it, almost as a tourist would.
+A tourist in my own country.

 Bristol stands as a shining example of one of the UK’s most forward-thinking, innovative and dynamic small cities.

-I certainly enjoyed my time there – so let’s take a wander around Bristol and see what Life Beyond Borders liked about it.
+I certainly enjoyed my time there – so let’s take a wander around and have a look at the things to do in Bristol.

 It goes without saying that Bristol is probably world-famous for its street art.
 After all, Bristol is the home of Banksy, the international renowned street artist.
 Visit Bristol – the city’s regional tourism board – had kindly left a press kit and Media Pass in my room at the Bristol Harbour Hotel, and included in this was a Street Art map so I could go on a self-guided tour.

 You can also take a street art tour with the company Where The Wall.
-They operate tours at the weekends only (unless you request a private tour) and have various prices, with Adults from GBP£9.20.
+They operate tours at the weekends only (unless you request a private tour) and have various prices, with prices ranging from GBP£6.00 to GBP£10.50.
 As I was there on a mid-week day, I went exploring with Heather on her Travels, a local blogger and Bristolian, as my guide.
 Off we went to wander the streets of the city and see what we could find.

 Bristol’s Street Art can be found in three main areas around the city: